ringhio79/happyfit_ecommerce/README.md

 ### Filter by Category

-And additional featur availale on the Events list page is the Filter by Category.
+- And additional featur available on the Events list page is the Filter by Category.
 The filter feature was implemented using the django filter library by creating a filter.py using the Event model and category field and then using the filter in the events_list function in views.py.
 This allows users to filter the events by the predifined categories rather than using a text search thereby making it easier to find relevant events.

 ### Conditional Views